MiSTer-devel/MkDocs_MiSTer/docs/setup/controller.md

 * OSD button or 2-button combo (to use instead of F12 on the keyboard)
 * A few extra buttons for advanced functions

-Skip any buttons you don't want to assign (there may be a lot of them) with the spacebar.
+Skip any buttons you don't want to assign (there may be a lot of them) with the ++space++ on the keyboard or the User button on your MiSTer.
 If you accidentally assign the wrong button, don't worry, just define it all over again from the start.

-If you press enter to "Finish" too early, you might miss the Analog Joystick configuration step which is important if you have analog joysticks.
+If you press ++enter++ to "Finish" too early, you might miss the Analog Joystick configuration step which is important if you have analog joysticks.

 Here is a picture to give you an idea of what the buttons it is asking you to press may represent: